-If you think you could provide care to a child in need, even if just for a short period of time, please contact us on 8633 9023 or email fostercare@ucsa.org.au www.ucsa.org.au/foster-care Protecting our children Advertising Promotion UNITING Country SA is taking the time to celebrate and thank those who help keep children "At Uniting Country SA children are at the centre of everything we do and we pride ourselves on the many programs which focus on the needs of families and their children," UCSA Foster Care Recruitment, Assessment and Training team member Karen Wauchope said.
-"That's why we are celebrating National Child Protection Week (September 5-11) and Foster and Kinship Carer Week (September "Our Child Aware Approach aims to offer every child the opportunity to flourish and thrive.
-"We aim to always keep children safe and CAA takes this one step further "It's a journey to change the culture and focus on early childhood development."
+If you think you could provide care to a child in need, even if just for a short period of time, please contact us on 8633 9023 or email fostercare@ucsa.org.au www.ucsa.org.au/foster-care 26 Yorke Peninsula Country Times | Tuesday, September 7, 2021 culture and focus on early childhood development."
 This coincides with this year's NCPW theme - Every child, in every community, needs a fair go.
 National Association for Prevention of Child Abuse and Neglect, the organisation behind NCPW, believes it is important every family has what it needs for kids to thrive.
 "The 2021 theme for National Child Protection Week is all about the importance of the bigger picture in addressing child abuse and neglect," the NAPCAN website reads.
 "Children can thrive and be healthy when they have what they need to develop well.
+"But not every family has these resources.